AQI Detail Page

 AQI 450: cigarette equivalent, interpretation, and what to do next

-At AQI 450, a full day of exposure is roughly equivalent to smoking 19.31 cigarettes.
-The point of this page is not just the number.
-It is helping you decide how much of your routine should change.
+At AQI 450, a full day of exposure is roughly equivalent to smoking 19.3 cigarettes.

 AQI category